raji1617/personal-portfolio/README.md

 📖 **Introduction**

     The Personal Portfolio Website is a modern and responsive web application developed to showcase the professional profile of Nandyala Rajeswari.
 It presents educational qualifications, technical skills, projects, certifications,achievements, and contact information in an attractive and user-friendly interface.
 The website is built using HTML5, CSS3, and JavaScript, featuring responsive design, smooth  animations, dark/light mode, and interactive components.

 ---
-🎯** Objectives**
+🎯Objectives

    ✅ Build a professional online portfolio.